 Treatment for ASD generally involves social skills training, learning to identify and share feelings, and learning/applying the “rules of engagement.”
 Increasingly, adults, including married individuals who have struggled for years, are presenting for treatment.
 Sometimes couples therapy is appropriate, with the goal of improved communication in the relationship.

-Parents of Individuals with Autism
+Resources for Individuals with Autism

 Parents often have questions about the best way to support their children (both young and grown).
 Parents are always welcome, with or without their children.
 We can discuss how best to support their loved ones, and how to help young adults find jobs, housing, and supportive relationships.